AlexandriteSoftware/BB5/BB5.Docs/Overview.md

 # Overview

-BB5 is a component library for Blazor, designed with Bootstrap 5.
+BB5 is a Blazor component library, designed with Bootstrap 5.

 ## Examples